beefwhale/beefwhale.github.io/_posts/2022-10-17-aws-buildon-hackathon.md

 ## But..how does ZALORA benefit?
-You may be wondering though, how exactly does our solution benefit not just our customers, but ZALORA as well?
 ![Desktop View](/assets/img/posts/AWSBuildOn2022/AWSBuildOn2022_Slide_07.png){: width="972" height="589" .w-50 .left}
  Well, our solution can start out simple by estimating measurements to size guides with just code (AWS Lambda) based on user input before measuring its impact and pushing out more advanced features to customers gradually.
 ZALORA is a site that allows users to shop multiple brands in one place, and allowing customers to store measurements and compare the same data to multiple e-commerce brands at one go, saves time and improves the site’s retention rate.
 Convenience is a huge part of e-commerce but a huge trade off is the clothes not fitting right.
-So having a system for just storing and converting measurements can bring so much value for both customers and companies.
-Simple, yet effective.
+So having a system for just storing and converting measurements can bring so much value for both customers and companies. **Simple, yet effective.**

 ![Desktop View](/assets/img/posts/AWSBuildOn2022/AWSBuildOn2022_Slide_12.png){: width="972" height="589" .w-50 .right}
 However, the solution is not entirely foolproof.
 Many listings in ZALORA can have a severe lack of information on their size guides, and without that information our solution will be obsolete if it doesn't apply to all/ every product.

 Through our research, it shows that the sizing information on listings of brands not listed correctly are actually available on their official sites.
 So it was not about a lack of data, but vendors not uploading fully accurate information into ZALORA.
 So we proposed a workaround to this problem: by pushing brands with accurate sizing info much higher up.

 In summary, our solution solves a simple issue with a simple solution in ZALORA.
-It is an effective solution in solving the given problem statement, being cost effective and easy to deploy, while it is also scalable with the help of AWS technologies.
+It is an effective solution in solving the given problem statement, being **cost effective** and **easy to deploy**, while it is also **scalable** with the help of AWS technologies.

 ## Roles and Contributions
 **Team Lead, Solution Architect, Solution Prototype Creator**

 I started off with the idea of joining this project alone, but eventually approached a close friend of mine Yo Ming for assistance as the deadline to the proposal submission was rather short.
 Being the team lead, I directed the team from research to prototype and finally the presentation.
-As the only member of the team familiar with the AWS cloud technologies, I handled the architecture and prototype of the solution alone with some help and mentorship from my lecturers back in Ngee Ann: Ms Siew Siew Ong and Mr Wesley Teo
+As the only member of the team familiar with the AWS cloud technologies, I handled the architecture and prototype of the solution alone with some help and mentorship from my lecturers back in Ngee Ann: Ms Siew Siew Ong and Mr Wesley Teo.

 ## My Take on this Project
 Overall, I am extremely proud of the results created from the effort my team has put into this hackathon.
 Although like I mentioned in the video, the architecture of the solution could be improved based on some feedback given by the panel.
 But I feel that our team managed to create a well rounded solution that hit many good points, identified potential issues and listed their workarounds.

 Based on the QnA and feedback given by the panel right after the presentation was given, I would say that our team did a pretty great job as we managed to answer all of the panel’s questions.
 I’m proud of our achievement as a team with us both joining a hackathon for the first time.
 This also wouldn’t have been possible without the help of my teammate, Yo Ming.

 End.
-Thank you for reading.

 ## Achievements
 Champion (Tertiary Category, ZALORA)